Intensive Training Program for those Interested in Spiritual Direction

 Course Description and Goals:

+This is the third group of students within our Introduction to the Practice of Spiritual Direction program.
 Our first week-long course is an introduction and overview of spiritual direction in the Christian tradition.
 It is intended to enhance the student’s understanding of the spiritual life, with attention given to beginning to develop the basic skills necessary for this ministry.
 Classes will involve role-plays, opportunities for students to experience the roles of director and directee, while given supportive feedback.

 Course Learning Objectives: